Thinking of starting a newsletter for your business? You should.

 ActiveCampaign is an impressive email marketing software with advanced automation.
 It also has CRM and sales automation tools.

 If you only want to send out simple newsletters, better try something like MailerLite.
-But ActiveCampaign deserves its place amongst the best email tools for two reasons.
+But ActiveCampaign deserves its place amongst the best email tools for 2 reasons.